Spomky-Labs/jose/doc/operation/Sign.md

 $jws = JWSFactory::createJWSWithDetachedPayloadToCompactJSON(
     $claims,                      // The payload or claims to sign
-    $key,                         // The key used to sign
+    $key,                         // The key used to sign [                             // Protected headers.
-    $encoded_payload              // This variable will contain the encoded payload used as input for the signature [                             // Protected headers.
 Muse contains at least the algorithm 'crit' => ['exp', 'aud'],
         'alg'  => 'RS256',